-Leeds City?
-Well lad, if you’d told me first I’d have left you in the shell hole.....
+Leeds?
+Well lad, if you’d told me first I wouldn't have jumped in this shell hole!

 What about you Sarge?

 I’m a Birmingham City man myself.
-That chap McLeod you’ve got playing up front is a jewel.
+That chap you’ve got playing up front is a jewel, Tommy.

 Great manager as well, Sarge.
 Herbert Chapman.
-I reckon City will.....oh bugger that hurts!
+I reckon next year.....oh, that hurts!

 Right, lad.
-The huns seem to have stopped shelling.
+The hun seem to have stopped shelling.
 There’s been nothing for a few minutes now.

 Tommy, I told you I wouldn’t and I’m not going to.
-We need to wait here till it’s quiet.
+We need to wait here just a while longer.